minhazur9/Tamagatchi-Pokemon/README.md

 The time should start ticking as a 24 hour clock, 1 real sec = 1 game min, age up every 5 game days.

-The meters should start gradually get shaded in every in game quarter day, which is 6 min (time needed to increment may change).
+The meters should start gradually get shaded in every in game quarter day, which is 6 min, time needed to increment may change.

 The sun should start gradually moving down and once it does, the background changes to night colors and the moon appears.